TYPE SPECIMEN PROJECT

 DIY Staple Saddle Stitch Bookbinding Tutorial | Sea Lemon

-Week 10: one 16-page version of your type specimen and three specimen sheets.
+Week 10: One 16-page version of your type specimen and three type specimen sheet inserts.

-Week 11: Revised and final version of your 16-page type specimen with three specimen sheets.
+Week 11: Revised and final version of your 16-page type specimen with three type specimen sheet inserts.

 This assignment was adapted from Thinking with Type by Ellen Lupton

 BELY by Roxane Gataud